gristlekinginc/metsci-site-v2/docs/tutorial-basics/001-LoRaWAN-Big-Picture.md

 # LoRaWAN - The Big Picture

-# Lesson Overview: Understanding the Helium Network
+# Lesson Overview: Understanding How LoRaWAN Works

 Let's start with a map of the territory.
 You're going to hear some terms for the first time.
 If you don't understand them at first, don't worry about it—we're just getting some reps in so that you have a chance to hear all these terms multiple times.